-Tips to Help You Gain Muscle In and Out of the Gym
+How to Gain Muscle In and Outside the Gym

 Not everyone is looking to lose weight.
 (Case in point: These 11 women who have gained weight and are healthier than ever).
 In fact, gaining weight in the form of muscle can be seriously beneficial.
-For one, it can help you feel stronger, stat.
-But strengthening certain power muscle groups (think: your glutes) can also improve your performance in the gym and make everyday tasks during day-to-day life easier (try these five moves for bigger, stronger glutes).
+For one, it can help you feel stronger mentally and physically.
+But strengthening certain power muscle groups (think: your glutes) can also improve your performance in the gym and make everyday tasks during day-to-day life easier.

 Functionally, muscles protect your bones, organs, and tissues — and even help you heal quickly.
 Muscles can also be an important factor in maintaining your weight, says Kathryn Sansone, a certified fitness trainer and the founder of GreekGirl Beauty Protein.
 "Muscle requires more energy and therefore burns more calories than fat.
 The more muscle mass you have, the faster your metabolism is."
-More muscle means burning more at rest, plus being able to work harder during your workouts.
+More muscle means burning more calories at rest, plus being able to work harder during your workouts.
 Double-win.
 (More here: 8 Health Benefits of Lifting Weights)

-Of course, just as with weight loss, gaining muscle isn't *all* about what you do in the gym.
+Of course, just as with weight loss, building muscle isn't all about what you do in the gym.
 It also comes down to caloric intake, sleep, hydration, and recovery.
-Ready to build more?
+Ready?
 Follow this two-part plan for how to gain muscle both inside and out of the gym.
 (Related: How to Create Your Own Muscle-Building Workout Plan)

 And just remember: Not everybody is the same when it comes to weight loss or gaining muscle (see: why some people have an easier time toning their muscles), so be patient and give yourself time to see changes.
 (The best things are worth waiting for, right?!)